-If you remember from our last solar video and blog post, we lost one of our 15 flexible solar panels.
+If you remember from our last solar video and blog post, we were due for some RV solar repair after we lost one of our 15 flexible solar panels.
 A tree branch damaged the mounting tape and we didn’t notice until wind from interstate speeds permanently removed it.
 I patched up the roof and tied down the loose wires so we could continue on our way.

 Now I’m going to go through our RV solar repair so we can resume using the two panels in the front array that were wired to the panel we lost.
 I explain how our RV solar system is wired in series/parallel, why losing one solar panel actually takes down three, and how you could quickly repair a solar array depending on how the wiring was done in the first place.